vavenCV/dbus2mqtt/docs/subscriptions.md

 }
 ```

-Example 2, invoking `Seek` with arguments and targetting only the VLC MPRIS player
+Example 2, invoking `Seek` with arguments and targeting only the VLC MPRIS player

 ```json
 {